fiwon123/fiwon123/README.md

 ```

 ### Current
-Learning more about developer tools.
+I'm learning more about tooling development focused on developer experience.

 * Date: 09/2024 to _______

 ### Last Journey
-A lot of experiences where I worked as game developer, created my own games and learnt everything about game development.
+A lot of experiences where I've developed/ported games professionally, created my own games in game jams and learned more than I expected initially.

 * Date:  07/2019 to 08/2024
 * Games: https://fiwon123.itch.io/